Medical Handoff Note Prompt (SBAR Format)

-Structure a clinical handoff note or SBAR communication — organizes patient status, active issues, and pending tasks into a clear format for the receiving provider.
+Structure a clinical handoff or SBAR note — organize patient status, active issues, and pending tasks clearly.
+A documentation aid, not clinical advice.

 What this prompt does